vinejs/vinejs.dev/content/docs/guides/getting_started.md

 <dd>

 The messages provider is an object with the `getMessage` method.
-You may create a custom messages provider to build a workflow around validation error messages.
+You may create a messages provider to build a custom workflow around error messages.

 </dd>